CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.1 General Building.md

 Buildings form the outer physical framework for the execution of business processes.
 A building comprises the stationary workstations, the processed information as well as the established information technology and thus ensures an external protection for them.
 In addition, the infrastructure of a building often enables the execution of business processes and IT operations.
 Therefore, not only the building itself, so walls, ceilings, floors, roof, windows and doors to look at, but also all building-wide infrastructure and utilities such as electricity, water, gas, heating and cooling.

 Considered is a building that is used by one or more organizational units of an institution.
 These can have quite different security requirements.
-In addition, it must be taken into account in all considerations that a building can and should almost always be entered by non-institutional customers (citizens, customers, suppliers).
-If a building is used by different parties in such a way, the design and equipment of the building and the concept of use for the building must fit together.
+In addition, it must be taken into account in all considerations that a building can and should almost always be entered by non-institutional users (citizens, customers, suppliers).
+If a building is used by different parties in such a way, then the design and equipment of the building and the usage concept for the building must fit together.
 It is intended to ensure an optimal environment for people working in the building.
 Unauthorized persons should not be allowed access there, where they could impair safety, and the technology deployed in the building should be safe and efficient.

 ### 1.2 Objective